AnoopGeorge418/AnoopGeorge418/README.md

 ---

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This projects are licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---